trampgeek/jobe/README.md

 such as ["-Wall", "-std=c99"] for the C compiler.
 Meaningful only for compiled languages.
 These arguments precede the name of the file to be compiled.
- 1. linkargs ([]): a list of string option values to pass to the compiler, such as ["-lm"] for the C compiler.
+ 1. linkargs ([]): a list of string option values to pass to the compiler, such as ["-lm"] for the C compiler (although recent versions of gcc no longer require this argument).
 These arguments follow the name of the file to be compiled.
 Meaningful only for some compiled languages, notably C and C++.
  1. interpreterargs ([]): a list of string option values to pass to the